JulioCGMC/image_picker_widget/README.md

 ## Installation

-Since this package requires `image_picker`, you need to add this requirements bellow.
+Since this package requires `image_picker`, and `image_cropper` you need to add this requirements bellow.

 ### iOS